rafa-pk/push-swap/README.md

 This is a not so "mathematical" algorithm, but more a way of thinking about the circularity of linked lists and a way to use both stacks at the same time to minimise unnecessary moves.

-Some other algorithms I stumbled accross were the radix sort and algorithms that sort the stack by breaking it down in smaller chunks, those seemed quite complex and I saw weren't even eligible for max project score.
+Some other algorithms I stumbled upon were the radix sort and algorithms that sort the stack by breaking it down in smaller chunks, those seemed quite complex and I saw weren't even eligible for max project score.
 I first thought of using radix, but I later understood that its efficiency is much enhanced with much larger